sesteva/megarepo/README.md

 In package.json

-- update start script adding `-p 5001` , choose a unique port per app
+- update dev script adding `-p 5001` , choose a unique port per app
 - update rollup config livereload to add new port per app `!production && livereload({ watch: "public", port: 35730 }),`

 TODO: remove cypress from template and add it like other apps via gen-e2e in the custom commands.